losandes/hilaryjs/examples/vue-spa/content-vue.md

 }
 ```

+> NOTE that we're using `module.exports` to define our module.
+This is provided by "hilary-browser-module-shim.js".
+If we're using other code that implements `module.exports`, we can use the following syntax instead: `hilary.scope('papyr').register({ name: 'foo', factory: 'bar' })`

 ## Add the loading component
 Our module above sets the initial component to loading, but we haven't created that yet.
 Let's do that now.